LutziGoz/LutziPersistenceKiller-ToolSet/README.md

  ## Notes

-  - mode strict = escalate only if static checks still point suspicious.
+  - Static Mode = Recommended.

  - On a big machine, expect ~4 hours for a deep pass.